Vexed01/Vex-Cogs/docs/statusdev.rst

         being added over time so don't copy-paste and expect it to be one of them.
     :type channels: :class:`dict`
-    :param channels: A dict with the keys as channel IDs and the values as a nested dict contaning the settings for that channel.
+    :param channels: A dict with the keys as channel IDs and the values as a nested dict containing the settings for that channel.
     :type force: :class`bool`
-    :param force: Whether or not the update was forced to update with ``devforcestatus``/``dfs``
+    :param force: Whether or not the update was forced to update with ``statusdev forcestatus``/``statusdev fs``

 .. function:: on_vexed_status_channel_send(feed, service, channel, webhook, embed)

-    This is has similarties and differnces to the above event, mainly that it has less data and dispatches after an update was successfully sent to a specific channel.
+    This is has similarities and differences to the above event, mainly that it has less data and dispatches after an update was successfully sent to a specific channel.
     See above info at the top of this page for details.